Who is responsible for Boys’ Brigade in the local church?

 Who is responsible for the finance of the BB company?

 The church.
 The BB company pays annual fees to BBNI; however, the finances of each individual company are the responsibility of the church.
-Staff at Newport can provide guidance on fundraising and grants, particularly Education Authority funding that is available to local BB companies.
+BBNI Staff can provide guidance on fundraising and grants, particularly Education Authority funding that is available to local BBNI companies.

 How involved should I be as a chaplain?